· Muhammed Ali · .md

 Django is well known for being used to develop servers for HTTP connections and requests for applications.
-Unfortunately, when building applications that require the connection to remain open for a two-way connection, such as conferencing and chatting applications, using an HTTP connection is inefficient.
-This is where WebSockets come into play.
+Unfortunately, when building Django chat app or any chat app that requires the connection to remain open for a two-way connection, using an HTTP connection is inefficient.

 WebSockets provide a means of opening a two-way connection between the client and the server so that all users connected to the open network can get related data in real time.
 It is a stateful protocol, which means connection authentication is only required once; the client credential is stored, and there is no further need for authentication until the connection is lost.